goong-io/goong-io.github.io/docs/pages/example/set-perspective.md

 language:
 - JavaScript
 products:
-- Mapbox GL JS
+- Goong GL JS
 prependJs:
 - "import Example from '../../components/example';"
 - "import html from './set-perspective.html';"
 ---

-Map options extend [`CameraOptions`](https://maplibre.org/maplibre-gl-js-docs/api/properties/#cameraoptions), so you can set more than the center and zoom.
+Map options extend [`CameraOptions`](/goong-js-docs/api/properties/#cameraoptions), so you can set more than the center and zoom.
 This example sets the pitch and bearing.

 {{ <Example html={html} {...this.props} /> }}